-User administration is integrated into APIS IQ-RM.
-The System saves different information about a specific user (name, department, telephone numbers and E-mail addresses).
-You can decide on the specific Fields that will appear in QM Documents and on their order.
+User administration is integrated into APIS IQ-Software.
+The system saves different information about a specific user (name, department, telephone numbers and E-mail addresses).
+You can decide on the specific Fields that will appear in QM documents and on their order.

 For ease of organisation, users can be grouped into teams.
-Teams and team members can be saved within the IQ-Documents, they can also be transferred into the Template and then re-used at a later date.
-In each IQ-Document at least one special user exists by default, this is known as the Supervisor.
+Teams and team members can be saved within the IQ documents, they can also be transferred into the Template and then re-used at a later time.
+In each IQ document at least one special user exists by default, this is known as the Supervisor.

-Passwords can be assigned to the Users by the supervisor.
-Likewise, a password can be assigned to the supervisor itself ("supervisor password").
-In this case, the supervisor password is then required in order to change the passwords of other users.
-As long as no passwords are assigned for users, APIS IQ-RM is a completely open System: each user can - according to their access rights within the network -open and change an IQ Document.
-This changes as soon as passwords are used within the IQ Document.
-When working with an IQ Document, a user is always logged in.
-The supervisor is the default user, however different users may also login themselves.
-Furthermore, APIS IQ-RM remembers for each IQ-Object, within the data model, which user has created and modified it.
+Passwords can be assigned to the users, also for the supervisor (!).
+The supervisor password is required in order to delete the passwords of other users.
+As long as no passwords are assigned for users APIS IQ-Software is a completely open system: each user can - according to their access rights within the network -open and change an IQ document.
+This changes as soon as passwords are used within the IQ document.
+When working with an IQ document, a user is always logged in.
+The supervisor is the default user, however different users may also login.
+Furthermore, the APIS IQ-Software remembers within the data model for each IQ-Object, which user has created and modified the object.

-As soon as a password is assigned for any user, they then must enter it to be able to work with the IQ Document.
-The Teams and Persons Administration can also be used to specify Access Rights for particular Structures within a given IQ-Document.
-In the Teams and Persons Administration, people are saved who are to be listed as Responsible for Actions in QM Documents.
+As soon as a password is assigned for a user, they must enter it to be able to work with the IQ document.
+The Teams and Persons Administration can also be used to specify Access Rights for particular structures within a given IQ document.
+In the Teams and Persons Administration people who are to be listed as responsible for actions in QM documents are saved as well.

-Please Note: APIS IQ-RM has a very effective method for access control, which is based on passwords assigned to its users.
-If these are forgotten, then there is no possibility of opening a password secured IQ-Document.
-This IQ-Document must then be sent to the APIS Support before it can be unlocked.
+Please Note: APIS IQ-Software has a very effective method for access control which is based on passwords assigned to their users.
+If the supervisor password has been lost, there is no way of deleting more unknown passwords.
+If no user is available with or without a known password, it is not possible to open a password-protected IQ document.
+This IQ document must then be sent to the APIS Support to get unlocked.
 You will have to pay for this assistance.
 We recommend, for this reason and also for ease of management ("single point of administration" for passwords), to primarily use the access mechanisms of your operating system.

-Multilingual Documents
+Multilingual documents

-APIS IQ-RM supports the possibility of storing the contents of an IQ Document in several languages.
+APIS IQ-Software supports the possibility of storing the contents of an IQ document in several languages.
 This is particularly of interest for such users who are globally active.
-A typical scenario for the employment of multilingual documents follows:
+A typical scenario of the employment of multilingual documents follows: